JosureAmunyela0529/ICG-PROIJECT/README.md

 DISPLAY ("Thanks for trusting us, your item will be delivered by tomorrow")

    # HUMAN RESOURCE FUNCTION

- SET Name of employee to ("Josuah")
-INPUT("Enter your name")
-IF name=Josuah

-   DISPLAY("HI josuah, your attendence has been recorded") ELSE
-  DISPLAY("Unknown")
+ START
+      Prompt attendence_record_option
+        Get attendence_record_option
+          If (time = 07:30 - 08:00 AND employee is at work place) THEN
+          Click_present

+ELSE
+     The system record_absent AND empolyee colse_itsef

 ENDIF
 END

 # SERVICE PORTFOLIO